National support for you

 Tolerance can gradually increase, meaning that you need more alcohol to reach the same state.
 In other words, if you feel that you are getting better at holding your drink that could be a sign of a developing problem.

-Use this simple and confidential online test, to understand if you are drinking at a sensible level (Opens in a new window)
+Use this simple and confidential online test to understand if you are drinking at a sensible level

 There are strict laws governing the sale and consumption of alcohol in the UK.